mbostock/gistup/README.md

 npm install -g gistup
 ```

-The first time you run gistup, you’ll be prompted to create a *personal access token*.
+The first time you run gistup, you’ll be prompted to create a GitHub *personal access token*.
 You can revoke the token in the future from your GitHub [application settings](https://github.com/settings/applications).

 Usage: